MrKyDev/EduPath-PH/README.md

 # EduPath PH - AI Career & Course Navigator

-This is a project built with Chef using Convex as its backend.
+This is a project built with [Chef](https://chef.convex.dev) using [Convex](https://convex.dev) as its backend.
+ You can find docs about Chef with useful information like how to deploy to production [here](https://docs.convex.dev/chef).

-This project is connected to the Convex deployment.
+This project is connected to the Convex deployment named [`reliable-seahorse-215`](https://dashboard.convex.dev/d/reliable-seahorse-215).

 ## Project structure

-The frontend code is in the app directory and is built with Vite.
+The frontend code is in the `app` directory and is built with [Vite](https://vitejs.dev/).

-The backend code is in the convex directory.
+The backend code is in the `convex` directory.

 `npm run dev` will start the frontend and backend servers.

 ## App authentication

-Chef apps use with Anonymous auth for easy sign in.
+Chef apps use [Convex Auth](https://auth.convex.dev/) with Anonymous auth for easy sign in.
 You may wish to change this before deploying your app.

 ## Developing and deploying your app